Cosmic-ray database update: ultra-high energy, ultra-heavy, and anti-nuclei cosmic-ray data (CRDB v4.0): Database structure and updates

 \subsection{\code{EXP} and \code{SUBEXP} tables and meta-data}

 CR data are collections of data points at different energies, from an experiment measuring one or several quantities.
 In \crdb{}, for flexibility, we make the distinction between an experiment and sub-experiment (hereafter sub-exp for short).
 The experiment is defined by its name and starting date.
 The sub-exp is linked to the experiment, but is more closely related to the data in order to uniquely tag the dataset released by this experiment.
-The tag is here to inform us that the data correspond to (i) analyses from different data taking periods, (ii) data from the same period but from different analysis techniques or different sub-detectors, (iii) data reconstructed relying on different third-party model assumptions (e.g. using different Monte Carlo generators for air showers in UHECRs).
+The tag is here to inform us on (i) analyses from different data taking periods, (ii) data from the same period but from different analysis techniques or different sub-detectors, (iii) data relying on third-party model assumptions (e.g. using different Monte Carlo generators for air showers in UHECRs).

 Experiment and sub-experiment data are meta-data (attached to CR data) stored in the \code{EXP} and \code{SUBEXP} tables respectively (see Fig.~\ref{fig:mysql}); they are briefly described below.